DiscoveryGroup/bmgraph-java/bmgraph.md

 the graph size and shape, e.g. to force a subgraph on a canvas similar in size to a larger graph.

-When using Graphviz for layout, the canvas coordinates are extracted from the `bb` graph attribute, and the node coordinates from `pos` attributes.

 ## Attributes

 Both nodes and edges can have attributes associated to them.
 These can